 University of Dubuque students needing health services now have a one-stop-shop on campus for brain health and primary care needs.

-The new Smeltzer-Kelly Student Health Center opened to students last week, featuring three brain health rooms, two medical exam rooms, a procedure room, lab and waiting area.
+The new Smeltzer-Kelly Student Health Center featuring three brain health rooms, two medical exam rooms, a procedure room, lab and waiting area is now open.

 “It just makes it so much easier for them to access care, both medical and brain health, rather than having to try to find their way to a clinic,” said Regina Butteris, health center medical director.